Modern Slavery Act Transparency Statement

 The Kelda Group Human Rights Policy recognises international human rights as set out in the Bill of Human Rights, and the principles described in the UN Global Compact.

-Risks to the Kelda Group associated with the Act are managed in accordance with the Kelda Group Risk Management Policy.
+Risks to the Kelda Group associated with the Act are managed in accordance with the Kelda Group Risk and Assurance Policy.
 Specific materiality assessment is carried out across the supply chain by individual Procurement teams as required.

 Kelda operates solely within the UK and how we employ and treat our employees is managed consistently across the Group by the Human Resources (HR) Directorate.
 As demonstrated by our Living Wage accreditation, we ensure all direct employees are paid a wage that is over and above the statutory wage levels set by the UK Government.
 A Living Wage clause is also included in supplier contracts to ensure qualifying contractors also receive at least the Living Wage, including where working for a subcontractor.
 Any breach of these clauses can lead to termination of the contract.
 Accreditation is externally assured by the Living Wage Foundation.